 Logo is a graphic image used by commercial organizations to attract customers’ attention.
-Any company tries to create their unique sign, but, unfortunately, not all of them do it successfully.
-The famous half-eaten apple, logo of the world’s largest producer of computers, phones and software, is in top 5 most recognizable emblems in the world.
+Any company tries to create its unique sign, but, unfortunately, not all of them do it successfully.
+The famous half-eaten apple, logo of the world’s largest producer of computers, phones and software, is in the top 5 most recognizable emblems in the world.
 The history of Apple logo shows how many changes it has undergone.

 April 1, 1976, is the official date when Apple was established.
 There were three founders: Steve Jobs, Ronald Wayne and Steve Wozniak.
 These three friends who managed to build a PC with MOS Technology 6502 processor and sell several prototypes got funding and registered their firm.